Get all the latest data for Johannesburg?

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Property24 - Johannesburg Rentals South Africa's largest property portal, useful for live-market cross-checking.
-We used it to sanity-check rent estimates against real-time asking rents.
-We treated it as a reality-check layer, not an official index.
+Property24 Johannesburg rentals Property24 is one of South Africa’s largest property listing portals.
+We used it to sanity-check asking-rent ranges and listing depth.
+We treated it as current market evidence, not an official rent index.